-- 1. Fill out the Outside Printing Request Form - 2.
-Email Printing@fgc.edu & copy rob.chapman@fgc.edu, chelsea.allen@fgc.edu, and tracy.nabli@fgc.edu.
-Your email must include the following information: - A. Subject Line Department Product being ordered (Example -Marketing -Business Cards & Name Badges Chapman & Nabli) - B. All detailed information regarding your printing request - C. Attached Outside Printing Request Form - \triangleright You will receive an email from FGC-Marketing with your Work Order Number in the subject line.
+1. Fill out the Outside Printing Request Form

+2. Email Printing@fgc.edu & copy rob.chapman@fgc.edu, chelsea.allen@fgc.edu, and tracy.nabli@fgc.edu.
+Your email must include the following information:

+A. Subject Line - Department - Product being ordered (Example -Marketing -Business Cards & Name Badges Chapman & Nabli)

+B. All detailed information regarding your printing request

+C. Attached Outside Printing Request Form

+You will receive an email from FGC-Marketing with your Work Order Number in the subject line.
 Work Orders now start with "FM".
+(Example - FM-52)

-(Example FM-52) - 3.
-Create a requisition for your outside printing request and include the Work Order Number under "Document Text" on the requisition. - ➤ If the print request requires an item that is not listed below in the Outside Printing list, a request for a quote will be made to the vendor by Rob Chapman, Chelsea Allen or Tracy Nabli and then provided to you so that you can create your requisition. - 4.
-Reply back to the email from FGC-Marketing that provided you with your Work Order Number, and provide the requisition number for your order. - 5.
-You will be notified by the Mailroom once your item has been received and you can pick it up or if it can be delivered they will deliver to your office.
+3. Create a requisition for your outside printing request and include the Work Order Number under "Document Text" on the requisition.

+If the print request requires an item that is not listed below in the Outside Printing list, a request for a quote will be made to the vendor by Rob Chapman, Chelsea Allen or Tracy Nabli and then provided to you so that you can create your requisition.

+4. Reply back to the email from FGC-Marketing that provided you with your Work Order Number and provide the requisition number for your order.

+5. You will be notified by the Mailroom once your item has been received so that you can pick it up or make arrangements for it to be delivered if applicable.